geoffreycrofte/juiz-lang-attributes/readme.md

 ## Frequently Asked Questions

 * **My editor (classic editor) doesn't display the buttons.
 Why?**
 It happens sometimes when you alreay have another plugin that does dirty things with your editor.
-I can't control him anyway.
+I can't control it anyway.
 Try to deactivate the dirty plugin to be sure it comes for it and see if the Juiz Lang Attributes buttons appear.

-* **My editor (Gutenberg) doesn't display the buttons.
-Why?**
-For the moment I don't support Gutenberg editor.
-Working on a way to support it.
-Thanks.

 ## Screenshots